nvnklk/bag-of-words/BagOfWords/README.md

  	-ouputDir <arg>           	Directory to write output -outputSingleFile <arg>   	Output single file with each line corresponding
-    	                       		to an input source file -replaceJargons           	Replace jargon words with full words -retainNum                	Retain the numerals -sourceDir <arg>          	Directory containing input documents -documentsPerLine         	Each line is a document in the input file(s)
+    	                       		to an input source file -replaceJargons <arg>      	Replace jargon with full word provided in a file -retainNum                	Retain the numerals -sourceDir <arg>          	Directory containing input documents -documentsPerLine         	Each line is a document in the input file(s)